Mattia Vacchiano

 ABOUT

-My research has been published in top-tier, peer-reviewed journals such as Advances in Life Course Research, Computers in Human Behavior, Social Indicators Research, PLOS ONE, Sociological Research Online, Leisure Studies, and the Journal for the Theory of Social Behaviour.
+My research has been published in Computers in Human Behavior, Advances in Life Course Research, Social Indicators Research, PLOS ONE, BMJ Open, Sociological Research Online, Leisure Studies, the Journal for the Theory of Social Behaviour, Community, Work & Family, and other peer-review international journals.

 NEWS